 Design and Aerodynamics

 The Aventador SVJ takes the already striking design of the standard Aventador to another level.
-The most noticeable changes are in the aerodynamics, with a massive rear wing, slatted engine cover, and a substantial rear diffuser, all crafted from carbon fiber.
+The most noticeable changes are in the aerodynamics, with a massive rear wing, slatted engine cover, and a substantial rear diffuser, all crafted from high-grade carbon fiber roll material that’s precisely layered and cured to create these complex shapes.
 The front bumper has been completely redesigned, incorporating active aerodynamics known as Aerodynamica Lamborghini Attiva (ALA).
 This system uses flaps that can open or close to either increase downforce or reduce drag, depending on driving conditions.

 Here where you can rent Lamborghini Aventador SVJ: